Startup Logo Design

 23.Adopt the mindset of a teenage boy.
 Click To Tweet

 “Don’t limit input to employees.
 Get feedback from customers and others too.
 As we discussed in our rebranding how-to, it also wouldn’t hurt to adopt the mindset of a teenage boy.
 That is, make sure your logo is foolproof, with no room to be mistaken for something lewd.
 The last thing you want is a slew of juvenile commentary.” https://webdam.com/blog/9-things-to-consider-before-redesigning-a-logo.”

-‘9 Things to Consider Before Redesigning Your Logo’ – Brad Cook, Writer and Editor at Webdam
+‘9 Things to Consider Before Redesigning Your Logo’ – Brad Cook, Writer, and Editor at Webdam

 24.Subtraction is a great technique for removing redundancy in any creative endeavor.
 Click To Tweet

-“Subtraction is a great technique for removing redundancy in any creative endeavour.
+“Subtraction is a great technique for removing redundancy in any creative endeavor.
 It means continually asking yourself questions that begin with, “Does this logo need…”, “Does this make sense?”, “Does this match the brief” and “Is this self-indulgent?”

 – ‘5 Brilliant Steps to a Killer Logo’ – Dale Partridge, Founder at StartupCamp